jleben/arrp/README.md

 - `PARSER_REGENERATE` - Regenerate parser using flexc++ and bisonc++.
 - `PARSER_PRINT_TOKENS` - Compile parser so as to enabled the option to print all parsed tokens.
 - `BISON_VERBOSE` - Let bisonc++ produce detailed parser information in the file `frontend/parser.y.output`.
+- `BUILD_TESTING` - Build tests.

+When the project has been built with the option `BUILD_TESTING` enabled, the tests can be run using the command:

+    make test

 ## Usage

-The building procedure desrcibed above will produce the language compiler frontend executable: `build/frontend/frontend`.
+The building procedure desrcibed above will produce the language compiler frontend executable: `build/compiler/streamc`.

-The frontend takes a file with code in The Language as input and produces a file with intermediate representation in form of the LLVM IR as output, for a selection of functions.
-Additional information about the translation process is printed on standard output, some of it optionally:
+The frontend takes a file with code in The Language as input and produces a file with intermediate representation in form of the LLVM IR as output, for a selected function or constant symbol.

-- Any syntactical or semantical errors in input code.
-- Each token produced by the lexical scanner (if the `PARSER_PRINT_TOKENS` CMake option was enabled)
-- The abstract syntax tree (AST).
-- A list of the top-level symbol declarations (functions and constant expressions).

 Invoking the compiler with the `-h` option will print information about its usage and available options:

-    frontent -h
+    streamc -h

 Simply invoking the compiler with an input file will perform syntactical analysis and limited semantical analysis of input code, reporting any errors, but otherwise not producing any output:

-    frontend <input file>
+    streamc <input file>

-Intermediate code is generated for a selected expression or function symbol using the `-g` option.
+LLVM IR is generated for a selected function or constant symbol using the `-g` option.
 For function symbols, argument types must be provided:

+    streamc <input file> -g <symbol name> [<arg type> ...]

+In addition, a C++ header file providing an interface to the produced code can be generated usign the `--cpp` option:

-    frontend <input file> -g <symbol name> <arg type>
+    streamc <input file> -g <symbol name> [<arg type> ...] --cpp <header file>

-For each selected symbol, the following useful information is printed:

-- its type
-- required memory for internal buffers, in bytes

-For each selected symbol, a function is generated with the same name.
-The function obeys the C calling convention and has the following C signature:

-    void <symbol name> (void**)

-The function parameter is a pointer to an array of pointers to data that must be provided for the function to be able to execute:

-- If symbol is a function, then one pointer to allocated and initialized memory for each of the function arguments, according to its type:
-      - int : pointer to a single `int`
-      - real : pointer to a single `double`
-      - stream : pointer to an array of `double` of size equal to the product of sizes of the stream in all dimensions
-- A pointer to allocated memory for the resulting value of the symbol, according to its type as specified above.
-- A pointer to allocated memory for buffers required internally, of size reported by the compiler at function generation (see explanation above).

-The generated intermediate code can thus be compiled into an object file (for example using the `llc` program) and linked with a hosting C or C++ program for execution.
+The generated intermediate code can be compiled into an object file (for example using the `llc` program) and linked with a hosting C or C++ program for execution.

-## Example Usage
+### Example

 Example code files are provided in the `examples` folder.

-For example, the following command will use the compiler to generate code for the `matrix_multiply` function defined in the `matrix-multiply.in` file:
+The following command will generate LLVM IR code and a C++ header for the `matrix_multiply` function defined in the `matrix-multiply.in` example file:

-    build/frontend/frontend examples/matrix-mult.in -g matrix_multiply "[5,2,3]" "[5,3,2]" -o mm.ll
+    streamc matrix-mult.in -g matrix_multiply "[5,2,3]" "[5,3,2]" -o mm.ll --cpp matrix-mult.h

 The function `matrix_multiply` multiplies two sequences of matrices, producing a new sequence of matrix products.
 Hence, the above command will report